caltechlibrary/orcidtools/README.md

   Orcid Tools

-A set of Bash scripts, a command line tools called "orcid" and  Go template for working with the Public ORCID API.
+A command line tool called _orcid_, a set of Bash scripts and Go template for working with the Public ORCID API.

 ## Configuration